Skip to main content

 Price It with Data, Not Gut Feel

-Pull recent comparable sales (comps) from Zillow, Redfin, and the county property appraiser's public records.
+Pull recent comparable sales from Zillow, Redfin, and your county property appraiser's public records.
 Comps should be within half a mile, similar square footage, and sold within 90 days.
-Florida's property appraiser websites — such as the Palm Beach County Property Appraiser — are free and accurate.
 If you're unsure, a licensed appraiser charges $400–$600 for a formal opinion of value.
 Overpricing by just 5% can cost you 30+ days on market and a stigmatized listing.

 Prepare Required Disclosure Forms